MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 Group members can opt out of receiving these emails by choosing to stop following the group in Outlook.

+#### Use the new admin center to send copies of conversations to group members' inboxes

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

+1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page, and then click the group you want to change.

+2. On the **Settings** tab, select **Send copies of group conversations and events to group members** if you want members to receive copies of group messages and calendar items in their own inbox.

+3. Choose **Save**.

+#### Use the old admin center to send copies of conversations to group members' inboxes

-1. In the Microsoft 365 admin center groups list, click the group you want to change, and then next to **Name**, click **Edit**.
+1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page, and then click the group you want to change.

+2. Next to **Name**, click **Edit**.

-2. Turn **Send copies of group conversations and events to group members' inboxes** to **On** if you want members to receive copies of group messages and calendar items in their own inbox.
+3. Turn **Send copies of group conversations and events to group members' inboxes** to **On** if you want members to receive copies of group messages and calendar items in their own inbox.

-3. Select **Save**.
+4. Choose **Save**.

 ### Let people outside the organization email the group

 This option is great if you want to have a company email address such as info@contoso.com.

+#### Use the new admin center to let people outside the organization email the group

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

+1. Refresh your admin center page so your new group appears.

+2. In the admin center groups list, click the group you want to change, and then on the **Settings** tab, select **Allow external senders to email this group**.

+4. Choose **Save**.

+#### Use the old admin center to let people outside the organization email the group

 1. Refresh your admin center page so your new group appears.

 2. In the admin center groups list, click the group you want to change, and then next to **Name**, click **Edit**.